Come Dive The Best Scuba Diving in Hawaii with Us

 Why is it Called LAX?

 LAX dive site is home to a number of awesome features that make it the best scuba diving in Hawaii.
 Let’s begin with its namesake LAX.
 LAX is the acronym for the Los Angeles Airport.
 If you’ve ever been, you may have noticed the large spaceship looking dome in the middle of the airport.
 This structure really stands out and wouldn’t you know so does the one at LAX dive site!
 It’s a massive lava dome with multiple arches that tower overhead.
-Sometimes the resident school of Mu (bigeye emperor) fish will come join you for a look.
-It’s fun to swim in and out of the massive coral archways.
+Sometimes the large resident school of Mu (bigeye emperor) fish will come join you for a look.
+It’s fun to swim in and out of the massive coral archways while pondering how it came to be.

 Here’s what makes LAX dive site stand out from other sites: